k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ```
 *Using the Microsoft Windows PowerShell*

 You must use the Linux file system to hold the Studio directory if using Microsoft Windows.
-Please review to Step 2's "Using Microsoft Windows" section for details.
+Please review <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#step-2-download-the-k2view-blueprints">Step 2's</a> "Using Microsoft Windows" section for details.

 ```bash
 cp -r blueprints\Docker\ Studio
 ```

 The Studio directory contains the configuration, YAML, and the K2Space.sh script files to configure and create your Fabric Web Studio spaces.
-Please refer to the "What's in this Package" above for details about these files.
+Please refer to the <a href="/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.html#whats-in-this-package">What's in this Package</a> topic above for details about these files.

 ### **Step 4**: Configure Git and TLS